 PRRI’s research explores and illuminates America’s changing cultural, religious, and political landscape.
-PRRI’s mission is to help journalists, scholars, pundits, thought leaders, clergy, and the general public better understand debates on public policy issues, and the important cultural and religious dynamics shaping American society and politics.
+PRRI’s mission is to help journalists, scholars, thought leaders, clergy, and the general public better understand debates on public policy issues, and the important cultural and religious dynamics shaping American society and politics.

 As a nonpartisan, independent research organization, PRRI does not take positions on, nor do we advocate for, particular policies.
 Research supported by our funders reflects PRRI’s commitment to independent inquiry and academic rigor.
 Research findings and conclusions are never altered to accommodate other interests, including those of funders, other organizations, or government bodies and officials.